Skip to content

 required: createdAt

-optional: bio, updatedAt
+optional: bio, avatar, updatedAt

-introduced in december 2025. uses literal:self as the record key, meaning each user can only have one profile record. this is updated via putRecord with rkey=“self”.
+uses literal:self as the record key, meaning each user can only have one profile record. this is updated via putRecord with rkey=“self”.

 • tid: timestamp-based IDs generated by the client. used for most records where multiple instances per user are expected (tracks, likes, comments, lists).